lcaprioli/nasa-immersive-otd/README.md

 # nasa-immersive-otd
-Nasa Immersive of the Day - A showcase project all developed by myself
+NASA Immersive of the Day - A showcase project all developed by myself

 # Motivation
 I am developing this project to expose my developer skills and evaluate my submission on a code challenge interview process.
 Although the scope was defined in the code challenge requirements, I will be looking forward to expanding and building it in such a way that any other developer could contribute like on a team-scale project, so could be there some boilerplate.
 I would like also to update myself on the nearest design patterns and practices for the Flutter stack while I'm adding new features.